Eyad-Elghonemy/StudyNotes/README.md

 - Python 3.11+
 - `ffmpeg` (optional but recommended) for compressing audio to Opus — if missing, files stay as FLAC (larger size)
+- Microsoft Edge or Google Chrome installed, only if you want to use PDF export (Edge already comes with Windows 10/11)
 - At least one API key from:
   - [Google Gemini](https://ai.google.dev/) → `GEMINI_API_KEY`
   - [Groq](https://console.groq.com/) → `GROQ_API_KEY`